cblevins/sp21-dig-stud/hands-on/install-omeka.md

 - Go to `File Manager` and make sure you are in the `public_html` folder
 - Navigate to your `sandbox` folder.
 - Create a new folder inside the `sandbox` folder called `omeka`.
+- If you had installed privacy settings on the `sandbox` folder for an earlier week with a username and password, go back and remove these as sometimes this can mess up the installation.

 ## Install and Set Up Omeka